By default, the results of a choice element can only appear once in an instance of a complex

 for each occurrence of the type.

-attribute specifies the minimum number of times the choice type must appear.
+The minOccurs attribute specifies the minimum number of times the choice type must appear.
 Its value can be any positive integer.
-Setting the minOccurs
+Setting the minOccurs attribute to 0 specifies that the choice type does not need to appear inside an instance of the complex type.

-attribute specifies the maximum number of times the choice type can appear.
-Its value can be any non-zero, positive integer or unbounded
+The maxOccurs attribute specifies the maximum number of times the choice type can appear.
+Its value can be any non-zero, positive integer or unbounded.
+Setting the maxOccurs attribute to unbounded specifies that the choice type can appear an infinite number of times.

 Example 13.18 shows the definition of a choice type, ClubEvent, with choice occurrence constraints.
 The choice type overall can be repeated 0 to unbounded times.